ianhecker/Cryptocurrency-Study/index.md

 ---

+### Pact <a href="#table-of-contents">^</a>
+#### Pact
+Pact is a language written for smart contract implementation in the Kadena blockchain.  [[19]](#references).
+The creation of Pact comes after the failure of logic in the DAO contract that utilized Solidity.
+[Pact's white paper](http://kadena.io/docs/Kadena-PactWhitepaper-Oct2016.pdf) states that Solidity is dangerous due to unconstrained freedom, and lack of integrated safety features.
+Pact follows a similar route to the language Scilla, while Vyper focuses on simplification for code readability and difficulty in incorrect/malicious contracts.

+#### Pact Principles

++ **Turing-imcomplete Safety**

+    Turing-completeness resulted in an exploit in an extremely complex Ethereum contract, altering Ethereum forever with a community-driven fork in the blockchain.
+Turing-incompleteness is safer, and more therefor the ethical choice in transaction-based smart contracts [[9]](#references) [[10]](#references) [[19]](#references).

++ **Human-readable Ledger Code**

+    Modifying code can sometimes result in semantics not intended, so code is stored as-written on the blockchain to ensure unmodified logic [[19]](#references).

++ **Atomicity**

+    Ethereum contracts can fail after altering variables, due to out-of-gas errors or faulty contract logic.
+Progress shouldn't be lost during contract failures, just rolled-back.

++ **Encapsulation**

+    Code modules encapsulate data tables for safety, ensuring only the code modules can alter the data and not outside forces [[19]](#references).

+#### Pact Implementation
++ **Contract Tables, Keysets, & Module**

+    Data is stored in schema-less tables in "key-rows", allowing a versioned history via the table columns.
+Keysets are groups of public keys used to access data, and can be specifies to be global or row-specific.
+Modules encapsulate data tables and keysets for data safety, and house all code. [[19]](#references).

++ **Transaction Atomicity**

+    A message to the blockchain is atomic, meaning that if the message fails, the previous state before the operation is rolled-back to via the columnar history of the data table [[19]](#references).

++ **Querying Contract Data**

+    Data is simply exported, rather than processed in-miner.  [[19]](#references).

+---

 ### Solidity - Brief Note <a href="#table-of-contents">^</a>
 Solidity has become the forefront of smart contract languages.
 It is by and far the most popular language, having been referenced the most during my time researching.
 The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)

+Arguments have been made against Solidity, the language used in the DAO contract exploit, that the language is too versatile and unconstrained [[19]](#references).
+Solidity's inheritance, turing-completeness, non-tail external contract calls, and lack of safety features have produced efforts towards smart-contract languages that are Turing-imcomplete, functional languages with  integrated semantic-testing tools such as Scilla or Pact.

 ---